pebakery/pebakery-docs/Commands/Interface/WriteInterface.md

 | Argument | Description |
 | --- | --- |
-| Property | The Property value to edit:
+| Property | The Property value to edit.
+Not all properties are applicable to all controls.
+See Control Specific Properties for details.
 || Text - Text value of the control. |
 || Visible - `True`/`False` - Show or Hide the control. |
 || PosX - Horizontal Position measured from the control's top left corner. |